pydemia/docker/kubernetes/nvidia_jetson_nano/README.md

 ```

-* Push it
+#### Push it
 ```sh
 docker login
 docker push pydemia/nvidia-jn-devicequery:r32.4.2
 ```

-* Run it
+#### Run it
-Test a Docker image
+Test a Docker image.
 we are ready to test if Docker runs correctly and supports GPU.
-To make this easier, we created a dedicated Docker image with “deviceQuery” tool from the CUDA SDK which is used to query the GPU and present its capabilities.
+To make this easier, we created a dedicated Docker image with `deviceQuery` tool
+from the CUDA SDK which is used to query the GPU and present its capabilities.
 The command to run it is simple:
 ```diff
 -docker run --rm -it --runtime nvidia pydemia/nvidia-jn-devicequery:r32.4.2 ./deviceQuery +docker run --rm -it --runtime nvidia pydemia/nvidia-jn-devicequery:r32.4.2